 How Many Miles Is a Ford F-150 Good For

-Other than that many happy owner has reached 300 000 miles of problem free EcoBoost smiles.
-Obviously, regular changing of the plugs and the scheduled oil changes keeps the EcoBoost happy and reliable.
+Other than that many happy owners have reached 300 000 miles of problem-free EcoBoost smiles.
+Obviously, regular changing of the plugs and the scheduled oil changes keep the EcoBoost happy and reliable.
 Owners of these high milers recommend oil changes every 6-7k miles to keep the engine happy and healthy.
-Transmission oil and all fluids obviously also needs to be changed around 150 000 miles.
+Transmission oil and all fluids obviously also need to be changed around 150 000 miles.

-The worst thing you can do to your EcoBoost engine is keep it at high RPM for extended periods of time.
-This is because the peak stresses of the engine is when the piston is changing direction at the top and bottom of the stoke.
+The worst thing you can do to your EcoBoost engine is keeping it at high RPM for extended periods of time.
+This is because the peak stresses of the engine are when the piston is changing direction at the top and bottom of the stroke.
 The higher the engine RPM is spinning, the more force is applied to the internals like the crank, rods, and pistons during the deceleration and acceleration process.
 The force of the explosion actually counteracts the tension created by the piston being pulled down by the crank so the net force is less.

 The EcoBoost has the advantage of having a lot of low down torque meaning it spends most of its life at relatively low RPMs, thus extending longevity.